-Today, almost two decades after she guided her rink to Canada’s first Olympic gold medal in curling, and nearly 17 years after her untimely death, Sandra Schmirler's legacy lives on.
+Today, after she guided her rink to Canada’s first Olympic gold medal in curling in 1998, and after her untimely death in 2000, Sandra Schmirler's legacy lives on.
 And her teammates — McCusker, Jan Betker and Marcia Gudereit — still marvel at what they achieved with their beloved skip.

 "I don't think we ever envisioned ourselves achieving such lofty goals," says Betker, the team's third.
 "Who would have ever thought these four women from Saskatchewan would come together and accomplish what they did?"

 The rink that would become one of Canada's greatest ever came to life in 1991, when it won its provincial title and the right to represent Saskatchewan at the Scott Tournament of Hearts.

 The team's first appearance at Canada’s women's curling championship was somewhat of a learning experience as it placed fourth.

 Then, in 1993, Schmirler's team made its mark.

 With the Scott being held in Brandon, Man., the Saskatchewan rink made it to the final.
 There, they faced the hometown favourites — Maureen Bonar's Manitoba squad — in somewhat hostile territory.

 "We talked an awful lot about what it was going to be like when we missed a shot,” recalls McCusker.